 The rate of population growth anticipated in the District is likely to be reflected in a proportionate increase in activity levels within this function.
-Council has used a growth model which projects forward expected growth in population and dwellings.
+The Council has used a growth model which projects forward expected growth in population and dwellings.
 The effect of this growth is likely to require additional resources over time to cope with additional activity levels and demand for services.
 Creation of urban areas in what were formally rural areas is an additional factor which will affect our activities in that the likelihood of complaints will increase.

-7.1.2 Trends in Community Expectations
+6.4.3 Trends in Community Expectations

-In the 2017 community surveys there has been no indication by the community for a change in the Council's role in the Public Health and Safety Activity, except that timelier processing of consents would require better process or more resources.
+In the community surveys there has been no indication by the community for a change in the Council's role in the Public Health and Safety Activity, except that timelier processing of building consents would require better process or more resources.
 Feedback on our regulatory services is mixed; at one extreme asking for more and better regulation and enforcement and at the other end for less intervention and 'red tape'.
 Changes in community expectations over time may lead to an increase or decrease in levels of service.
-An increasing area of land is now dedicated to parking, much of which time controlled parking and controlled and enforced by private enterprise.
-Many perceive this as "free" parking, but vigorous has pushed many "all day" parkers out into residential areas on the periphery of the CBD.
-A Parking Strategy was presented to Council late in 2017, this indicated less all day parks being available.
-It is anticipated that the need for enforcement will increase although this activity has not been approached regarding this as yet.
+An increasing area of land is now dedicated to parking, much of which time-controlled parking and controlled and enforced by private enterprise.
+Many perceive this as "free" parking, but vigorous enforcement has pushed many "all day" parkers out into residential areas on the periphery of the CBD.
+The Parking Strategy presented to the Council late in 2017 indicated less all-day parks being available.
+It is anticipated that the need for enforcement will increase exponentially unless some other form of all day parking is made available or alternate travel options made easier to access.

-7.1.3 Technological Change and Industry Practice
+6.4.4 Technological Change and Industry Practice

-Technological change has the ability to impact on the scope of service and the manner of delivery but there are no predicted technological changes that will have a significant effect on the activity in the medium term.
-We are already moving to capture information using improved devices and storage technology, but these are regarded as marginal changes.
-New building methods or products may impact on how the service is managed.
+Technological change has the ability to impact on the scope of service and the manner of delivery but other than the DORIS the Council's EDRMS in SharePoint, there are no predicted technological changes that will have a significant effect on the activity in the medium term.
+The Council are already moving to capture information using improved devices and storage technology, but these are regarded as marginal changes.
+New building methods or products may influence how the service is managed.

-7.1.4 Changes in Legislation and Policies
+6.4.5 Changes in Legislation and Policies

 Changes to Public Health and Safety Activity policies may be driven from a number of directions.
 They could be internally driven through greater emphasis on better and more efficient service or externally by other organisations such as the Government.
-Council will continue to monitor these factors when reviewing and developing forecasts and strategies.
+The Council will continue to monitor these factors when reviewing and developing forecasts and strategies.

-7.1.5 Significant Unexpected Staff Turnover
+6.4.6 Significant Unexpected Staff Turnover